 We maintain an insider trading policy, which is incorporated into our Code of Ethics, governing the purchase and sale of our securities by our employees, officers, directors, agents, and representatives at a time when such person is in possession of material non-public information about our company.
 We believe that our insider trading policy is reasonably designed to promote compliance with insider trading laws, rules and regulations.
-The insider trading policy also requires our company to comply with all insider trading laws, rules and regulations, and any applicable listing standards when engaging in transactions in our own securities.
+The insider trading policy also requires our company to comply with all insider trading laws, rules and regulations in our own securities.
 A copy of our insider trading policy is attached as an exhibit to our Annual Report on Form 10-K for the year ended December 31, 2025.